Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Ablation Studies

 \section{Ablation Studies}

+We present extensive ablation studies of Grad-Mimic.
+In particular, we analyze the framework robustness under different design choices and the effects of the reference model to address reference model dependency.

+\textbf{Full Fine-tuning Results.} We report the complete Stage 1 results for the mislabeled sample experiments in Table~\ref{tab:stage 1 full results in moderate dataset}.
+Beyond the linear probing setting (shown in the main paper), we also consider a full fine-tuning regime where Grad-Mimic targets only the final layer for mimicry while updating all model parameters based on derived mimic scores.
+In this setup, Grad-Mimic can also effectively guide weight updates across the entire network and ultimately outperforms all baseline methods in average.

-\textbf{Choice of Temperature.} We run Grad-Mimic under different temperature values and compare them to baseline methods (Mini-batch SGD and Grad-Match~\cite{killamsetty2021gradmatch}).
-The results in the simulation experiments are presented in Table~\ref{tab:simulation exp temp}.
+\textbf{Choice of Temperature.} Next, we study Grad-Mimic under different temperature values and compare them to baseline methods (Mini-batch SGD and Grad-Match).
+The results for mislabeled sample experiments are presented in Table~\ref{tab:simulation_exp_temp}.
 In these datasets, we set the noise level to 0.3 and fine-tune ViT-B/16 model under linear probing configuration.
-Grad-Mimic outperforms both baseline methods \emph{at every temperature.} Lower temperatures yield better testing accuracy, as they normalize mimic scores in the way that encourages the model to focus more on high-value samples during training.
+We observe that lower temperature values generally lead to higher testing accuracy, as they sharpen the normalization of mimic scores and encourage the model to focus more on high-value samples during training.
+Furthermore, Grad-Mimic consistently outperforms both baseline methods across all temperature settings, demonstrating robustness to temperature choice.

+\textbf{Extension to LLM and Text-Domain Tasks.} Grad-Mimic is easily extendable to other modalities.
+We conducted a new set of experiments using Pythia-160M~\cite{pmlr-v202-biderman23a} on four text datasets: ARC-Easy~\cite{ai2arc}, ARC-Challenge~\cite{ai2arc}, SciQ~\cite{SciQ}, and OpenBookQA~\cite{OpenBookQA2018}.
+We re-use the setup in Sec.~\ref{controllable exp}, we inject noise by flipping ground-truth answers to random distractor options.
+We use a noise-free validation set (10\% of the training set) and create the reference models.
+We compare Grad-Mimic against standard fine-tuning (SFT) and approximated influence-function-based methods (IF), measuring negative log-likelihood (NLL).
+We use the fine-tuned checkpoint's performance to show each method's batch reweighting effectiveness.
+Grad-Mimic yields faster convergence than SFT and lower NLL than competing methods.
+This confirms that Grad-Mimic is architecture-agnostic by design: Mimic Score depends only on gradient projections and the last-layer weight differences, neither of which is modality-specific.

-\textbf{Which layer should be mimicked?} Next, we study the impact of the layer weights to mimic.
-We vary the depth of the reference model weights used to obtain the target vector and evaluated the resulting model performance.
-Results, presented in the Table~\ref{tab:layer weights}, indicate that mimicking the last-layer weights yields the highest accuracy in most cases.
-While the optimal choice may depend on architecture or task, these findings suggest that \emph{later representations} generally offer the richest information and are better choices for estimating sample utility.
+\textbf{Which layer should be mimicked?} We study the impact of the layer weights to mimic.
+We vary the depth of the reference model weights used to obtain the target vector and evaluate the resulting model performance.
+Results are presented in the Table~\ref{tab:layer_weights}.
+Grad-Mimic's performance is robust across a wide range of deep layers (Layers 8 $\sim$ 12) with minimal performance variance.
+Additionally, we find that mimicking the last-layer weights yields the highest accuracy in most cases.
+While the optimal choice may depend on architecture or task, these findings suggest that later representations generally offer the richer information and are better choices for estimating sample utility.